Conventional Commit Message Builder

 Pick a type, optional scope, write the description in imperative mood ("add", not "added"), tick the breaking flag if applicable.
 The output uses the Conventional Commits format: type(scope): description, optional blank line + body, optional blank line + footer (which includes the BREAKING CHANGE: trailer if flagged).

-About Conventional Commit Message Builder
+What is the Conventional Commit Message Builder?

 Conventional Commits is a lightweight convention for commit messages that machines can parse.
 The format: type(scope): description, optional body, optional footer.
 Tools like semantic-release, standard-version, and changelog-from-commits read these to auto-generate changelogs and version bumps.
 The convention is widely adopted in JS, Go, and Rust ecosystems and is becoming standard across modern open-source projects.